-As I have argued above, "systemic risk" is often used as a catchall phrase to cover many different kinds of problems.
+As I have argued above, "systemic risk" is often used as a catch-all phrase to cover many different kinds of problem.
 The academic literature has developed several research tropes that bear on this question.
 However, when one looks at particular episodes of financial failure, these do not necessarily seem to be the most relevant ones.
-For example, the Herstatt collapse posed grave problems of settlement risk but was also a problem of unauthorized trading, i.e., a moral hazard problem.
-The recurrent problem of excessive risk-taking in bank loan portfolios is also often a moral hazard problem, e.g., in the S&L crisis of the United States in the 1980s or in the Crédit Lyonnais debacle- in the latter case, the moral hazard taking a broader, more political dimension in that neither the bank management nor the French state appears to have been concerned to implement a more disciplined approach to making loans.
-Looking at these and other cases, it would seem that moral hazard, broadly defined, is the single unifying thread running through them.
-Here I will try to specify which kinds of moral hazard seem most relevant by surveying a larger number of cases (they include various problem cases as well as actual failures).
-These are listed in Table 1.
-(Although the table was compiled
+For example, the Herstatt collapse posed grave problems of settlement risk but was also a problem of unauthorised trading, i.e. a moral hazard problem.
+The recurrent problem of excessive risk-taking in bank loan portfolios is also often a moral hazard problem, e.g. in the S&L crisis of the US in the 1980's or in the Credit Lyonnais debacle - in the latter case, the moral hazard taking a broader, more political dimension in that neither the bank management nor the French state appears to have been concerned to implement a more disciplined approach to making loans.
+Looking at these and other cases, it would seem that moral hazard, broadly defined, is the single unifying thread that seems to run through them.
+Here I will try to make precise which kinds of moral hazard seem most relevant by surveying a larger number of cases (they include various problem cases as well as actual failures).
+These are listed in table 1.
+(Although the table was compiled from press cuttings, Steinherr (1998) is an excellent source for descriptions of many of these events.)